Oracle Licensing

 Amazon Web Services, a leading cloud platform provider, offers a different approach to licensing compared to traditional software vendors:

-- License Included: For some software products, like Oracle Database Standard Edition, AWS offers a “License Included” option, where the cost of the software license is bundled into the hourly price of the AWS instance.
+3. License Included: For certain software products, such as Oracle Database Standard Edition, AWS offers a “License Included” option, where the cost of the software license is integrated into the hourly price of the AWS instance.

 Compared to Oracle and other traditional software vendors, AWS’s licensing model is more focused on usage-based pricing and flexibility.